QPH-Coding/QWebServer/README.md

 Type in `${Linux Server IP}:${port}` on your browser.

-If every things is OK, you will see the HTML like the images in the **Screenshot**.
+If every thing is OK, you will see the HTML like the images in the **Screenshot**.

 ## Screenshot